juliasilge/tidytext/cran-comments.md

 ## Downstream dependencies

-I ran R CMD check on the 15 downstream dependencies (results at https://github.com/juliasilge/tidytext/tree/master/revdep) and there were no problems related to tidytext.
+I ran R CMD check on the 21 downstream dependencies (results at https://github.com/juliasilge/tidytext/tree/master/revdep) and sent updates to all maintainers who are impacted by the change in the sentiment lexicons (the only change in this release that impacted any downstream dependencies).

+The following packages are impacted and have not yet updated:

+- quanteda
+- newsanchor
+- ggpage